Overview and Description

 The study of aging is highly pertinent to the practice of physical medicine and rehabilitation for several reasons.
-First, physiatrists commonly treat persons with diseases of aging (eg, stroke, cancer, osteoporosis, heart disease).
-It is important for physiatrists to integrate understanding of normative biologic aging into the treatment of superimposed diseases of aging.
-Second, knowledge about healthy aging is vital for physiatrists because they assist their older patients in adopting healthy practices for maximizing wellness and preventing disease.
+First, physiatrists commonly treat persons with diseases of aging, defined as diseases for which aging is a risk factor (e.g., stroke, cancer, osteoporosis, heart disease).
+It is important for physiatrists to integrate their understanding of normative biologic aging into the treatment of superimposed diseases of aging.
+Second, knowledge about healthy aging is vital for physiatrists in order to assist their older patients in adopting lifestyle practices to maximize wellness and prevent disease.
 This knowledge is also useful in the management of geriatric syndromes commonly seen in medical rehabilitation.

 Basic concepts in biologic aging